 Adaptive Sports USA

 Above all, don’t lose hope!
 Life is not over for you, even if it has been drastically changed by your injury.
-There is help and assistance available, and many opportunities exist out there.
+Help is available out there!

-As someone who has been where you are right now as a newly injured person living with a spinal cord injury, I wish you all the best on your new journey and hope you will be able to reach out for any support you may need at this crucial time in your life.
+Lastly, as someone who has been where you are right now, I wish you all the best on your new journey.
+I truly encourage you to reach out for any support you may need at this crucial time in your life.